-- After the final piloting stage in this case the results are used to fine-tune and finalize the questionnaire. - After the administration of the final questionnaire after such a 'post hoc analysis' the results are used to screen out any items that have not worked properly.
+- After the final piloting stage-in this case, the results are used to fine-tune and finalize the questionnaire. - After the administration of the final questionnaire-such a "post hoc analysis" is useful to screen out any items that have not worked properly.

-The procedures in both cases are similar.
-They usually involve checking three aspects of the response pattern:
+The procedures in both cases are similar and usually involve checking three aspects of the response pattern:

-- (1) Missing responses and possible signs that the instructions were not understood correctly.
-If some items are left out by several respondents, that should serve as an indication that something is not right: Perhaps the item is too difficult, too ambiguous, or too sensitive; or perhaps its location in the questionnaire is such that it is easy to be overlooked.
-Also, a careful visual examination of the completed questionnaire might reveal some further response irregularities, for example in the way respondents marked their answers. - (2) The range of the responses elicited by each item.
-It was argued in Section 2.6.2 that we should avoid including items that are endorsed by almost everyone or by almost no one because they are difficult if not impossible to process statistically (since statistical procedures require a certain amount of variation in the scores).
+- 1. Missing responses and possible signs that the instructions were not understood correctly.
+If some items are left out by several respondents, that should serve as an indication that something is not right: Perhaps the item is too difficult, too ambiguous, or too sensitive; or perhaps its location in the questionnaire is such that it is easily overlooked.
+Also, a careful visual examination of the completed questionnaires might reveal some further response irregularities, for example in the way respondents marked their answers. - 2.
+The range of the responses elicited by each item.
+It was argued in Section 2.6.2 that we should avoid including items that are endorsed by almost everyone or by almost no one, because they are difficult if not impossible to process statistically (since statistical procedures require a certain amount of variation in the scores).
 Although, as Brown (2001) remarks, the lack of variation may well be the true state of affairs in the group, it may be useful in many cases to increase item variation by adding additional response categories or rewording the question.

-(3) The internal consistency of multi-item scales.
-The gist of Section 2.3.2 was that - for the sake of reducing the unpredictable impact of item wording - questionnaires should contain multi-item scales, rather than single items, to focus on any particular content domain.
+3. The internal consistency of multi-item scales.
+The gist of Section 2.3.2 was that-for the sake of reducing the unpredictable impact of any idiosyncratic item wording and ensuring comprehensive content coverage-questionnaires should contain multi-item scales, rather than single items, to focus on any particular content domain.
 It is obvious, however, that multi-item scales are only effective if the items within a scale work together in a homogeneous manner, that is, if they measure the same target area.
-In psychometric terms this means that each item on a scale should correlate with the other items and with the total scale score, which has been referred to as Likert's criterion of 'Internal Consistency' (Anderson, 1985).
+In psychometric terms this means that each item on a scale should correlate with the other items and with the total scale score, which has been referred to as Likert's criterion of "Internal Consistency" (Anderson, 1985).
 Following this principle, a simple way of selecting items for a scale is to compute correlation coefficients for each potential item with the total scale score and to retain the items with the highest correlations.
-There are also other, more sophisticated statistical methods to check and improve internal consistency - these will be summarized in Section 4.3.5.
+There are also other, more sophisticated statistical methods to check and improve internal consistency-these will be summarized in Section 4.3.5.